-The holy month of Ramadan is coming to an end, and families are wondering how to celebrate Eid Al Fitr among this pandemic.
+The holy month of Ramadan is coming to an end, and families are wondering how to celebrate Eid Al Fitr during this pandemic.

 After all, Eid is our reward from God after spending 30 days of spiritual retreat in Ramadan.